 Head of Department

 I am the Head of the School of Mathematics and Physics, Professor of Applied Mathematics, and a member of the Nonlinear and Complex Systems Group at the University of Portsmouth.

 I am a Fellow of the Institute of Mathematics and its Applications (FIMA) and a Senior Fellow of the Higher Education Academy (SFHEA).
-I am currently Chair of the IMA's Higher Education Committee (HEdSA) and am also an elected Council Member of the IMA.
+I am currently Treasurer of the IMA, Chair of the IMA's Higher Education Committee (HEdSA) and am also an elected Council Member of the IMA.

 My main area of research is non-linear dynamics, popularly known as 'chaos theory.'

 I have taught a wide variety of mathematical courses across all levels.

 I am happy to take calls and emails from media on a wide variety of mathematically-related topics.